kubernetes-sigs/descheduler/docs/cli/descheduler.md

       --leader-elect-resource-namespace string   The namespace of resource object that is used for locking during leader election. (default "kube-system")
       --leader-elect-retry-period duration       The duration the clients should wait between attempting acquisition and renewal of a leadership.
 This is only applicable if leader election is enabled. (default 26s)
       --logging-format string                    Sets the log format.
 Permitted formats: "text", "json".
 Non-default formats don't honor these flags: --add-dir-header, --alsologtostderr, --log-backtrace-at, --log_dir, --log_file, --log_file_max_size, --logtostderr, --skip-headers, --skip-log-headers, --stderrthreshold, --log-flush-frequency.\nNon-default choices are currently alpha and subject to change without warning. (default "text")
+      --otel-collector-endpoint string           Set this flag to the OpenTelemetry Collector Service Address --otel-sample-rate float                   Sample rate to collect the Traces (default 1) --otel-service-name string                 OTEL Trace name to be used with the resources (default "descheduler") --otel-trace-namespace string              OTEL Trace namespace to be used with the resources --otel-transport-ca-cert string            Path of the CA Cert that can be used to generate the client Certificate for establishing secure connection to the OTEL in gRPC mode
       --permit-address-sharing                   If true, SO_REUSEADDR will be used when binding the port.
 This allows binding to wildcard IPs like 0.0.0.0 and specific IPs in parallel, and it avoids waiting for the kernel to release sockets in TIME_WAIT state. [default=false]
       --permit-port-sharing                      If true, SO_REUSEPORT will be used when binding the port, which allows more than one instance to bind on the same address and port. [default=false]
       --policy-config-file string                File with descheduler policy configuration.